 Thus, many of the arguments between a Protestant and a Catholic will revolve around one’s “private interpretation” of Scripture as against the "official teachings of the Roman Catholic Church."
 Catholics claim to successfully avoid the legitimate problems of private interpretation by their reliance on their tradition.
 But this merely pushes the question back a step.
 The truth is that both Roman Catholics and Protestants must, in the end, rely upon their reasoning abilities (to choose their authority) and their interpretive skills (to understand what that authority teaches) in order to determine what they will believe.
 Protestants are simply more willing to admit that this is the case.

-Both sides can also be fiercely loyal to their family's faith or the church they grew up in without much thought to doctrinal arguments.
+Both sides can also be fiercely loyal to their family’s faith or the church they grew up in without much thought to doctrinal arguments.
 Obviously, there are a lot of possible reasons for the division between Catholicism and Protestantism, and while we should not divide over secondary issues, both sides agree that we must divide when it comes to primary issues.
-Beyond that, we can agree to disagree and worship where we find ourselves most in agreement.
 When it comes to Roman Catholicism and Protestantism, the differences are just too great to ignore.
 However, that does not give license for caricatures or ignorant judgments – both sides need to be honest in their assessments and try not to go beyond what God has revealed.